Germany: Berlin climate activists push ahead with weeks-long hunger strike | DW | 15.09.2021

 One of the hunger strikers, Simon Helmstedt, told DW that his physical condition was suffering after more than two weeks without eating.

 "I am very weak, and get dizzy when I stand up," he said.
-"But this is nothing compared to what we can expect when the climate crisis unleashes a famine here in Europe in 20 years," he added.
+"But this is nothing compared to what we can expect when the climate crisis unleashes a famine here in Europe in 20 years."

 Video footage of the protest camp shows the hunger strikers have bottles of vitamins, fruit juice and tea at the ready.